 After breakfast, drive to Chitwan for 4 and half hours – 150 km.
 You will see very nice sceneries, rivers, farm land, paddy field, typical houses and life style of the people on the way to Chitwan while you drive.
 All the way you will descend down along the winding road on the banks of the Trishuli River.
 After checking in to the hotel and getting refreshed you will be briefed about full nature programs by our naturalist guide.
 Then we head on for activities.
 There will be a guided village walk and a walk on the banks of the Rapti River to watch the charming sunset views in the sub-tropical jungle.
 In the evening, dinner with cultural program by ethnic tribal people with their stick dance and tribal drums.
 Overnight at Chitwan.

 Wakeup call with cup of hot tea/coffee.
 After breakfast on your choice visit to the elephant breading center to see baby elephants with bird watching in river bank, go for Canoe ride along the Rapti River.
 An excellent opportunity for bird watching and for seeing the 2 rare species of crocodiles; the Marsh Mugger and the only fish eating Gharial then you will be taken to real nature walk with different type’s vegetation to see many different types of floras and faunas.
 Before lunch you can take a leisurely relax little while.
-After lunch go for elephant safari, an excellent opportunity to see four different kinds of deer, rhinoceros, monkeys, leopard, sloth bear, and the Royal Bengal Tiger.
+After lunch go for Jeep safari, an excellent opportunity to see four different kinds of deer, rhinoceros, monkeys, leopard, sloth bear and if lucky, even the Royal Bengal Tiger.
 You will also encounter many other smaller mammals that have made Chitwan their home.
 Evening Slide presentation: One of our jungle experts will introduce background data and history of the Chitwan National Park as well as some other topics relating to wildlife.
 Overnight at Chitwan.

 After Breakfast fly or drive back to Kathmandu.
 Check in hotel.
 After rest and refreshment in hotel you will have a full day sightseeing in UNESCO heritage sites.
 Sightseeing at Bouddhanath Stupa- is a very important religious site for the followers of Buddhism.
 It is located northeast from the Kathmandu city center.
 The Stupa is regarded as the centre of faith for the Buddhists.
 This is also the largest Stupa of Nepal.
-The Stupa rich in Buddhist arts and cultural heritage is also a popular pilgrimage site, Pashupatinath Temple is a famous, sacred Hindu temple dedicated to Pashupatinath is located on the banks of the Bagmati River.
+The Stupa rich in Buddhist arts and cultural heritage is also a popular pilgrimage site, Pashupatinath Temple is a famous, sacred Hindu temple dedicated to Pashupatinath and located on the banks of the Bagmati River.
 This temple is considered one of the sacred temples of Hindu faith.
-This "extensive Hindu temple precinct" is a "sprawling collection of temples, ashrams, images and inscriptions raised over the centuries and Patan Durbar Square- Enlisted in the UNESCO World Heritage Sites is a distinct place for arts and architecture that reflect on each temple, monument and palace building that were mostly built during the Malla period between 16th, 17th and 18th century.
+This "extensive Hindu temple precinct" is a "sprawling collection of temples, ashrams, images and inscriptions raised over the centuries and Patan Durbar Square- Enlisted in the UNESCO World Heritage Sites is a distinct place for arts and architecture that is reflected on each temple, monument and palace building that were mostly built during the Malla period between 16th, 17th and 18th century.
 The square offers myriad opportunities for visitor willing to study and research artistic and architectural masterpieces, history and culture of Patan.
 Rest of the time is free on your own.

 Arrive paro by Druk Air, the only national carrier.
 The flight offers you view of mountains and landscapes.
 Upon arriving the Paro Valley and after completing visa formalities, you will be met by our representative at the airport.